Ericsson/codechecker/docs/usage.md

 The `reports/failed` folder contains all build-actions that were failed to analyze.
 For these there will be no results.

+Generally speaking, if a project can be compiled with Clang then the analysis should be sucessful always.
+We support analysis for those projects which are built only with GCC, but there are some limitations.

 Possible reasons for failed analysis:
-* The original `gcc` compiler options were not recognized by `clang`, or not all include paths were correctly detected, so Clang analysis was unsuccessful.
+* The original GCC compiler options were not recognized by Clang.
+* There are included headers for [GCC features which are not supported by Clang](/docs/gcc_incompatibilities.md).
-* Clang was more strict when parsing the C/C++ code than the original compiler (e.g.`gcc`).
+* Clang was more strict when parsing the C/C++ code than the original compiler (GCC).
- Any non-standard compliant or `gcc` specific code needs to be removed to successfully analyze the file.
+ Any non-standard compliant or GCC specific code needs to be removed to successfully analyze the file.
+ One other solution may be to use the `__clang_analyzer__` macro.
+When the static analyzer is using clang to parse source files, it implicitly defines the preprocessor macro [__clang_analyzer__](https://clang-analyzer.llvm.org/faq.html#exclude_code).
+One can use this macro to selectively exclude code the analyzer examines.
 * Clang crashed during the analysis.